 The most recent version of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Health Disorders (DSM-5) does not separate the mental health issue formerly known as dysphoric mania from bipolar disorder.
 Instead, it classifies it as a specifier of the disorder — a particular presentation of symptoms.

-Bipolar disorder is a mental illness that occurs in around 2.8 percent of people in the United States.
+Bipolar disorder is a mental illness that occurs in around

 People with bipolar disorder who experience mixed episodes might experience mania, hypomania, and depression symptoms at the same time.

 Experiencing these different states at the same time makes this presentation of bipolar disorder challenging to treat.
 In this article, we explore the characteristics, diagnosis, and treatments of bipolar disorder with mixed states.

 When bipolar disorder presents with mixed episodes, they are states that are familiar to most people with bipolar disorder and include depression, mania, and a milder form of mania known as hypomania.
 Not everyone with bipolar I disorder will experience depression.

 However, people with mixed features experience mania and depression at the same time.
 This

 Often, the clinical outcomes are worse because treatment for one element of bipolar disorder with mixed features, such as anti-depressants, will sometimes make the other, co-occurring element more severe.

 The DSM-5 defines depression and mania in the following ways:

 - extended or severe periods of depressed mood that a person might report themselves, such as feelings of sadness or emptiness, or that others might observe, such as visible crying or tearfulness